RapidCodeLab/gopusher-wiki/docs/01-intro.md

 ### Written on Golang , packed to Docker container

 The Golang is programming language developed by Google, he provide fastestexecution applications, light concurrency and so on.
 The Docker is a tooldesigned to make it easier to create, deploy, and run applications by usingcontainers.
-Containers allow a developer to package up an application withall of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
-Docker provide to application independmentto OS , run your application on any unix system without any troubles.
+Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
+Docker provide to application independment to OS , run your application on any unix system without any troubles.

 ### Unlimited subscribers loadless